Filling station: Japan

+South Korea

+Filling stations in South Korea offer a variety of services, such as providing bottled water or tissues, and cleaning free of charge.
+But most have switched to self-service.
+Some large full-service stations have many services, such as tire pressure charging, automatic car washing, and self-cleaning.
+Some of them are free to gas customers who spend more than a certain amount.

 North America

 In the past, filling stations in the United States offered a choice between full service and self service.
 Before 1970, full service was the norm, and self-service was rare.
 Today, few stations advertise or provide full service.
 Full service stations are more common in wealthy and upscale areas.
 The cost of full service is usually assessed as a fixed amount per US gallon.

 The first self-service station in the United States was in Los Angeles, opened in 1947 by Frank Urich.
 In Canada, the first self-service station opened in Winnipeg, Manitoba, in 1949.
 It was operated by the independent company Henderson Thriftway Petroleum, owned by Bill Henderson.

 In New Jersey, filling stations offer only full service (and mini service); attendants there are required to pump gasoline for customers.
 Customers, in fact, are prohibited by law from pumping their own gasoline.
 The only exception to this within New Jersey is at the filling station next to Joint Base McGuire-Dix-Lakehurst in Wrightstown.
 New Jersey prohibited self-service in 1949, with the passage of "Retail Gasoline Dispensing Safety Act," after lobbying by service station owners.
 That laws states that "Because of the fire hazards directly associated with dispensing fuel, it is in the public interest that gasoline station operators have the control needed over that activity to ensure compliance with appropriate safety procedures, including turning off vehicle engines and refraining from smoking while fuel is dispensed."
 Proponents of the prohibition cite safety and jobs as reasons to keep the ban.
 Of note, the ban does not apply to the pumping of diesel fuel at filling stations (though individual filling stations may prohibit this); nor does it apply to the pumping of gasoline into boats or aircraft.

-Similarly, Oregon, with few exceptions, also mandates full service at most service stations.
-The exception to this regulation is that a filling station may be self-service if located in a county with a population of 40,000 or less.
-The only exception to this within Oregon is at the filling stations next to the Indian reservation casinos in Pendleton and Grand Ronde, which are permitted to be self service.
-Oregon prohibited self-service in a 1951 statute prohibiting that listed 17 different justifications, including flammability, the risk of crime from customers leaving their vehicles, toxic fumes, and the jobs created by requiring mini service.
-Like New Jersey, the Oregon self-service prohibitions do not apply to the pumping of diesel fuel at filling stations (though individual filling stations may prohibit this).
-Motorcycle owners may pump their own with the service station attendant present, and non-retail customers may also pump their own gas.